The Best Small Business Loans & Financing Ideas to Help Your Business Grow

-So, we’ve put together a list of the best small business loans and financing options for new small business owners.
-Discover a variety of loans, investors, and grants that help you turn your plans into profits.
+We've put together a list of the best small business loans and financing options in 2021 to help you on your way.

 Startup loans and business financing options

 Finding the best business loan comes down to a few key factors.
-First, it’s vital that you make a detailed startup budget and settle on a loan amount you can justify.
+First, it's a good idea to make a detailed startup budget and settle on a loan amount you can justify.

 Small Business Administration (SBA) loans

-With competitive rates and loan terms, the SBA offers some of the best small business loans to fledgling companies.
-The administration doesn’t provide loans directly.
-Rather, it disburses funds to banks and credit unions.
+With competitive rates and loan terms, the SBA offers some of the best business loans to small companies.
+The administration doesn’t provide loans directly but instead disburses funds to banks and credit unions.
 Online lenders, nonprofits, and alternative small business lenders also receive SBA loans.

-The 7(a) loan program is the most well-known SBA loan, allowing business owners to apply for up to $5 million in capital.
-The funds can be used for working capital, inventory, equipment, and more.
-If you need $50,000 or less, consider the Microloan program.
-This loan covers most business purchases.
-You can’t, however, use it to refinance debt or buy commercial real estate.
+The SBA 7(a) loan program is the most well-known SBA loan, allowing business owners to apply for up to $5 million in capital.
+The loan can be used for working capital, inventory, equipment, and more.
+If you need $50,000 or less, you may want to consider the Microloan program.
+This loan covers most business expenses, but you can't use it to refinance debt or buy commercial real estate.

 Small business credit cards

-A big bonus for new owners is that paying your balance on time boosts your business credit score.
-The Brex card reports your on-time payments to two major business credit bureaus, Dun & Bradstreet and Experian.
-This improves your odds of getting loans in the future, and it makes a credit card one of the best loans available.
+A bonus for new owners is that paying your balance on time boosts your business credit score.
+There's many different business credit cards to choose from, but the Brex Card is a good example.
+The Brex Card reports your on-time payments to two major business credit bureaus, Dun & Bradstreet and Experian, with the option to report to all three.
+With Brex, your payments are always on-time, because the credit card is paid automatically.

-Equipment financing is one of the best small business loan options for founders planning to buy machinery.
+Equipment financing is often considered a good small business loan option for founders planning to buy machinery.

 In most cases, the equipment itself is the collateral for the loan.
 As a result, lenders generally offer better interest rates and longer monthly payment terms.
-Keep in mind that, if you default on an equipment loan, the lender may seize that equipment to cover the loan amount.
-If you can’t pay for your essential tools out of pocket, consider equipment financing.
+If you can’t pay for your essential tools out of pocket, it may be good to consider equipment financing.

 Friends and family

-If you aren’t afraid to make business personal, consider this option.
+Consider this option if you aren't afraid to make business personal.
 Your friends and family may be willing to fund you in the critical early stages.